Menu

 Surgical

 The main treatment for skin cancer is surgery, particularly in advanced skin cancer.
 The lesion and some of the surrounding tissue is removed, usually under local anaesthetic.
-This is a quick and painless procedure with minimal scarring.
+This is a quick procedure with minimal scarring.

-Book now
+Book consult

 MoleMap AU Skin Check Services